New Model #553

 Thanks!

-Updated by Dean Gibson about 11 years ago
+Updated by Dean Gibson over 11 years ago

 OK, I've installed the listed tools and run "python chirpw".
 An x64 install of Python goes nowhere, due to the GTK tool apparently only being available for x86, so that's what I settled on.
 I thought the tools installation would be more of a chore, so I had to ask (grin) about submitting untested changes for a new device/file.
 Of course, if the ID-51 code is in the ID-31 file, that would obviously be a no-no anyway.